Lewandowski Says my Bayern Story Has Come To An End - UrduPoint

 "He has felt disrespected by those in charge (at Bayern) for months, that's the truth.

 "FC Bayern has not lost Lewandowski the player, but Robert the person."
 Zahavi said he hopes Bayern's senior figures "will think about it again" and allow Lewandowski the opportunity "to fulfil a lifelong dream and move to the club (Barcelona) he has always dreamed of."
-A back-to-back winner of FIFA's best male player award, Lewandowski has won every title available since joining Bayern in 2014, including eight Bundesliga trophies for a total of 10 having won two with ex-club Dortmund.
+Lewandowski has won every title available since joining Bayern in 2014, including eight Bundesliga trophies for a total of 10 having won two with ex-club Dortmund.

 He also won the Champions League with Bayern in 2020.